SimonRice/SRMonthPicker/README.md

 If you're building your interfaces by code, it's simply a case of initialising & adding a subview.

 You have properties to show the year first, along with the setting (& getting) the selected date, plus the maximum & minimum years.

+As of version 0.2.5, there is a `SRMonthPickerDelegate`.
+This provides 2 optional methods:

+* `- (void)monthPickerWillChangeDate:(SRMonthPicker *)monthPicker`
+* `- (void)monthPickerDidChangeDate:(SRMonthPicker *)monthPicker`

+Because the `delegate` property is used for something else, you'll need to assign your delegate to the month picker's `monthPickerDelegate` property.

 ## Contributions